-Bootstrap Voltage (BOOT)
+Low Dropout Operation and Bootstrap Voltage (BOOT)

-The TPS54140 has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pin to provide the gate drive voltage for the high side MOSFET.
-The value of the ceramic capacitor should be $0.1\mu F$ .
-A ceramic capacitor with an X7R or X5R grade dielectric is recommended because of the stable characteristics over temperature and voltage.
-To improve drop out, the TPS54140 is designed to operate at
+The TPS54060 has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high side MOSFET.
+The BOOT capacitor is refreshed when the high side MOSFET is off and the low side diode conducts.
+The value of this ceramic capacitor should be 0.1μ F. A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10V or higher is recommended because of the stable characteristics overtemperature and voltage.